How (and why) the U.S. fails at cybersecurity

 To write that American companies are failing spectacularly at cybersecurity is an understatement.
 If that's going to change, we need comprehensive legislation to be passed governing data collection, handling, and destruction in the U.S.

 The EU is far ahead of the U.S. here, with cybersecurity and data regulation policies already in place that make the U.S. seem like the wild west of cybersecurity and data regulation in comparison - which it practically is.
-While this lack of regulation may seem enticing to businesses now, things are bound to reach a tipping point in the near near future, and U.S. legislators need to act before that climax point is reached.
+While this lack of regulation may seem enticing to businesses now, things are bound to reach a tipping point shortly, and U.S. legislators need to act before that climax point is reached.

 Hacking is a full-blown, weaponized industry now, and black hat hackers often make a killing while white hat hackers are offered only a pittance.
 Additionally, small businesses - which provide the backbone of the U.S's economic infrastructure - are becoming increasingly targeted by cybercriminals.
 In 2017, 71 percent of all cyberattacks were directed at small businesses.
 If giant corporations with significant cybersecurity budgets such as Marriot, Equifax, Yahoo, Target, and Quora can't keep up with hackers, how are small businesses with one IT administrator supposed to cope?